All Products

 image.png

 Trace Explorer allows you to analyze a queried span based on various dimensions.
 However, you may need to analyze traces that consist of a large number of spans.
-The trace aggregation feature allows you to query up to 5,000 distributed traces by using the specified conditions and query the corresponding spans based on the trace IDs.
+The trace aggregation feature allows you to query up to 5,000 distributed traces by using specified conditions and query the corresponding spans based on the trace IDs.
 Then, you can aggregate the queried spans to obtain the results.
-During this process, the integrity of the aggregated traces is guaranteed.
+The integrity of the aggregated traces is guaranteed in this process.

 Note

-When you use the trace aggregation feature, the aggregate queries are performed on the trace data based on the specified conditions.
-Multiple query conditions may lead to a calculation delay.
-Wait until the calculation is complete.
+When you use the trace aggregation feature, note that aggregate queries are performed on the trace data based on the specified conditions.
+If you specify multiple query conditions, the calculation may not be completed in real time.
+We recommend that you wait patiently.

 Parameter